Will Hobbs: Biography

-William Carl Hobbs grew up in an Air Force family and was raised in Panama, Virginia, Alaska, northern California, southern California, and Texas.
+William Carl Hobbs grew up in an Air Force family and was raised in the Panama Canal Zone, Virginia, Alaska Territory, northern and southern California, and Texas.
 He was the middle child of five born to Mary Ann (Rhodes) Hobbs and Gregory J. Hobbs.
 “During the years we were living in Alaska,” Hobbs has written, “I fell in love with mountains, rivers, fishing, baseball, and books.”
+He attended Central Catholic High School in San Antonio, Texas, for three years, and graduated from Marin Catholic High School in Kentfield, California, in 1965.
 In 1969 Will Hobbs graduated from Stanford University with a B.A. in English.
 His M.A. in English from Stanford followed in 1971.
 He and his wife, Jean, were married in December 1972.
 Drawn by the San Juan Mountains to southwestern Colorado, they found teaching jobs in Pagosa Springs.
 After four years they resettled in the Durango area, where Hobbs taught for ten years at Miller Junior High.
 Summers he devoted to writing, backpacking, and rowing his whitewater raft through the canyons of the Southwest.
 Hobbs rowed ten trips down the Grand Canyon.
 In 1990 he began writing full-time.
 His professional travels have taken him to 47 states, Canada, and Germany, where six of his novels have been published in the German language.
 Other foreign editions have appeared in Sweden, the Czech Republic, Italy, the Netherlands, and the U.K.